mlrun/mlrun/docs/quick-start.md

 ```

-Place the code above in `train.py` file and execute the following command to run that code as a job:
+Copy the code above to `train.py` file and execute the following command to run that code as a job:

 ```python